Skip to main content

 Timing varies.
 Some experts are consulted early for case evaluation.
 Others are retained later for trial preparation.
 Your attorney will advise on timing.

-Free consultation about your case needs.
+Free intake review about your case needs.

 Related Resources